 If you’re like me, a developer working with WordPress, you may already know all about the WordPress development environment tool called LocalWP.

-Great tool and a simply must-have for WordPress devs!
+Great tool and a must-have for WordPress devs!

 There are so many code editors out there to choose from these days.
 A few of my personal favorites include Visual Studio, Atom, and Brackets.

-Since I write most of my CSS is Sass, these days, I use Brackets more than any other application.
-I like the fact that it's super easy to set up, it's lightweight and totally customizable.
+Since I write most of my CSS in Sass, these days, I use Brackets more than any other application.
+I like the fact that it’s super easy to set up, it’s lightweight and customizable.
 I also love the Live Preview feature this editor comes with.